 5-15% the value of a similar Beanie with a swing tag.
 The condition of the swing tag is just as important as the condition

 of the Beanie.
-A badly creased or worn swing tag has almost the same negative effect on a
+A badly creased, bent, faded, dented or defaced swing tag has almost the same negative effect on a

 Beanie's value as no swing tag at all.
 Value also decreases if the swing tag

-has dents, ink marks or writing, price stickers or sticker residue on it.
+has price stickers or sticker residue on it.

 Until 2008, printed guides were published every few years with suggested values for Ty collectibles.

 Those guides are too outdated now to be useful or credible.